nxrighthere/ValveSockets-CSharp/README.md

 #### NetworkingMessage
 Contains marshalled data of networking message.

-`NetworkingMessage.userData` an user-supplied set using `NetworkingSockets.SetConnectionUserData()` function.
+`NetworkingMessage.userData` an user-supplied data set using `NetworkingSockets.SetConnectionUserData()` function.

 `NetworkingMessage.timeReceived` the local timestamp when the message was received.